jana-salman/CareerGrid/README.md

 # CareerGrid
+CareerGrid — an AI-powered career simulation platform for practicing realistic workplace tasks and job interviews.

 CareerGrid is a Flask-based career-readiness platform that lets students practice realistic workplace tasks and structured job interviews.
 It combines